f4exb/sdrangel/plugins/feature/map/readme.md

 Ionosonde data and MUF/coF2 contours from [KC2G](https://prop.kc2g.com/) with source data from [GIRO](https://giro.uml.edu/) and [NOAA NCEI](https://www.ngdc.noaa.gov/stp/iono/ionohome.html).

+Sea Marks are from OpenSeaMap: https://www.openseamap.org/

+Railways are from OpenRailwayMap: https://www.openrailwaymap.org/

+Weather radar and satellite data is from RainViewer: https://www.rainviewer

-Icons made by Google from Flaticon https://www.flaticon.com World icons created by turkkub from Flaticon https://www.flaticon.com
+Icons made by Google from Flaticon: https://www.flaticon.com World icons created by turkkub from Flaticon: https://www.flaticon.com Layers and Boat icons created by Freepik from Flaticon: https://www.flaticon.com Railway icons created by Prosymbols Premium from Flaticon: https://www.flaticon.com Satellite icons created by SyafriStudio from Flaticon: https://www.flaticon.com

 3D models are by various artists under a variety of licenses.
 See: https://github.com/srcejon/sdrangel-3d-models